HMHS Rohilla

 We've got to pull them from the wreck of the Rohilla

-Just come on lads, we can’t let ’em down
+So come on lads, we can’t let ’em down

 We've got to pull them from the wreck of the Rohilla

-But the tide is high and she’s rammed into The Scar
+But the tide is high and she’s rammed into the Scar

 This war will end all wars, or so they say

-But fighting men will still be killed or maimed
+The fighting men will still be killed or maimed

 For this hospital ship the crew all volunteered